-At St Paul's, Sixth Form is more than exams - it's about becoming the person God calls you to be.
+Christ is at the heart of everything.
+St Paul's Sixth Form, is more than exams - it's about becoming the person God calls you to be.
 Inspired by our school prayer and motto, we encourage you to live with purpose, integrity, and faith.